SAND-Lab/MEA-NAP-HPC/docs/_build/html/_sources/meanap-outputs.rst.txt

 Subfolder – By Filename
 """"""""""""""""""""""""""""""

 **Figure 1.
 Example Traces.** Sample 60-millisecond-long filtered voltage traces from 9 electrodes (if the default number of electrodes to plot is selected in MEA-NAP) centered on at least one action potential.
-The electrode number and time in the recording are shown above each voltage trace, except for the bottom left trace which is labeled with the MEA recording filename.
+The MEA recording filename is at the top of the figure.
+The electrode number and time in the recording are shown above each voltage trace.
 The colored arrows indicate where one or more spike detection methods and parameters identified an action potential.
 Legend, bior1.3, bior1.5, and db2 are MATLAB wavelets used for template-based spike detection with the continuous wavelet transform.
 The median absolute deviation used for the threshold method is indicated with the prefix “thr.”
-This figure facilitates comparing the performance of the spike detection methods and parameters at the electrode level.
+This figure facilitates comparing the performance of the spike detection methods and parameters at the individual electrode level.

 **Figure 2.
 Spike Frequencies.** Line graphs show the running spike frequency (binned by 1 second) detected by each spike detection method (line color) during the length of recording in minutes.
 Legend, bior1.3, bior1.5, and db2 are MATLAB wavelets used for template-based spike detection with the continuous wavelet transform.
 The median absolute deviation used for the threshold method is indicated with the prefix “thr.”
 This figure facilitates comparing the performance of the spike detection methods and parameters at the electrode level.
 The figure title (top) indicates the MEA recording filename.
 This figure facilitates comparing the performance of the spike detection methods and parameters.